// inside head tag

 Repositories:

-Zisk Integration (In Progress)
+Zisk Integration (Done)

-The next step is integrating Nethermind's minimal binary with Zisk, a zkVM environment built on RISC-V64.
+Nethermind’s minimal binary is now integrated with Zisk, a zkVM environment built on RISC-V64.
 Zisk comes with its own input/output interface and requires custom linker scripts, so part of the work is making sure those scripts cooperate cleanly with both libc and Zisk's entrypoints and memory layout.
+This gives sequencers and Ethereum-compatible chains confidence that our roadmap is grounded in working code.

 RISC0 & SP1 (Planned)